MUSC 2A Music Theory 1

 - Tests must be taken at the time they are given.
 Missed tests can only be made up with an excused absence (doctor’s note, etc.) and must be made up immediately.
-Missed tests with an unexcused absence can only be taken for half credit.
+Missed tests with an unexcused absence can only be taken for partial credit.
 If you miss the final exam, you will receive a grade of "F" in the course.

 |Attendance / participation||10%|

 In some extreme circumstances, arrangements can be made for an incomplete (I) grade.
 Incomplete grades are appropriate when a student has been making satisfactory progress in a course, but is unable to finish for reasons beyond their control.
 Consult the District Grading Policy for more information.

 Some students enter college with extensive prior music knowledge (such as from high school AP Music courses or private lessons).
 Students who believe that they can "test out" of MUSC 2A and/or MUSC 3A can sit for Credit by Examination.

 The exams are held on the first Friday of each semester.
 You will need to sign up with me by the first week of school and enroll in the Credit by Exam section(s) before taking the test.

 Dropping a Course or Withdrawing from the College

 It is the student’s responsibility to withdraw from a course if they are unable to complete it.
 Students who drop a course or withdraw from the college before the semester deadline will receive a “W” on their transcripts for each course dropped.
 The drop deadlines are published each semester in the college catalog and on the college website.
 Failure to drop by this date may result in a failing grade.